forkedReminisce/Note_Aggregate/content/other/gov310l/intro.md

 # {{< heading "Collective Action" >}}
 Collective action allows a group to achieve greater things than they would have individually.
 However, there are two ideas that cast doubt on its success.

 **Free riders** don't contribute but reap the same rewards as everyone else.
 One countermeasure is by offering selective or material benefits—exclusive incentives.
 However, this is not a foolproof solution as the incentive could just simply not be appealing.
-A better solution is to play into the fact that people want to be with similar people, or have a goal everyone is excited to work towards.
+A better solution is to play into the fact that people want to be with similar people (solidary benefits).
+Purposive benefits is being able to work towards a desired goal.
+Coercion is requiring participation.

 **The Tragedy of the Commons** is an issue of resource overuse.
 The resource will eventually deplete, which could spell the end of the population.
 Privatization can help by putting a paywall, blocking out the poor.
 Another solution is the government regulating the use of the resource.